-The Plan is a "rolling" stock option plan and is established to attract and retain employees, consultants, officers or directors to the Company and to motivate them to advance the interests of the Company by affording them with the opportunity to acquire an equity interest in the Company.
+The Plan is a "20% fixed" stock option plan and is established to attract and retain employees, consultants, officers or directors to the Company and to motivate them to advance the interests of the Company by affording them with the opportunity to acquire an equity interest in the Company.

-The Plan reserves for issuance a maximum of 10% of the Common Shares at the time of a grant of options under the Plan.
+The Plan reserves for issuance a maximum of 9,362,000 Common Shares, including any Common Shares reserved for issuance under the Company's other Security-Based Compensation Plans.
 The Plan is administered by the Board of Directors and provides for grants of non-transferable options under the Plan at the discretion of the Board of Directors to directors, senior officers, employees, management company employees of, or consultants to, the Company and its subsidiaries, or their permitted assigns (each an "Eligible Person").